 I can Bark

-Super() method returns the reference of Base class, hence allowing us to use base class reference into any derived class.
+Super() method returns a proxy object of the Base class, thus allowing us to use the base class’s methods in the derived class.

-eat() method of the Animal class using Dog class object, which proves that we have successfully inherited the
+eat() method on the Dog’s object, which proves that we have successfully inherited the

 Let’s see one more example of inheritance.